wavly/shawty/README.md

 - **URL Click Statistics**:
 Keep track of how many times each shortened URL is accessed.

+- **Caching**: Using [Memcached](http://memcached.org/) for faster redirections and fewer database calls, by caching the results of redirecting requests to the original URL.

 - **Input Validation**:
 Checks if the URL is a valid URL schema.
 It only allows `https://` URLs.
 And also checks if the URL contains a valid